 *Monetary award amounts are subject to change without notice and are contingent upon donor funding supplied at the time the award is presented.

 To nominate a deserving member, complete the nomination form.
 The nomination form can be found on the RUSA Update Resources page.
+Non-ALA members must submit their nominations to the committee chair.

 Nomination materials should include the following: